 Vendor contact information

-It may seem like one of the small wedding details, but it’s definitely important!
-Be sure you have a list of all of your vendors’ contact details – and make copies.
+It may seem like one of the smaller parts of a wedding details checklist, but it’s definitely important!
+Be sure you have a list of all of your vendors’ contact information – and make copies.
 Your wedding planner and a few select family and wedding party members should have this list in case of emergency.

 Even if your wedding planner or a wedding party member is handing out the gratuities, you’ll want to make sure that the tips are organized, labeled and ready to go.
 Make sure to bring some extra envelopes just in case you forgot someone.